day8/re-frame/docs/clojurescript.md

 The steeper part of the Clojure learning curve, and the part that takes most of the time to master, is figuring out how to **_write code using pure functions and immutable data_**.
-If you have previously only used imperative, place-oriented languages (eg. OO laguages), this paradigm change takes time to click.
+If you have previously only used imperative, place-oriented languages (eg. OO languages), this paradigm change takes time to click.

 But, of course, the purpose of this tutorial is to teach you to **_read_** Clojure, which is an easier skill.
 So, onward ...

 ## Immutable Data

-ClojureScript uses immtutable data structures by default.
+ClojureScript uses immutable data structures by default.

 **The rule**: once you create data, you can't mutate it (change it).
 Ever.